TIBCOSoftware/snappydata/docs/reference/API_Reference/apireference_guide.md

 <a id= createtable1> </a>
 ### createTable

 Creates a SnappyData managed JDBC table which takes a free format DDL string.
-The ddl string should adhere to syntax of underlying JDBC store.
+The DDL string should adhere to syntax of underlying JDBC store.
 SnappyData ships with an inbuilt JDBC store, which can be accessed by the data store of Row format.
 The option parameter can take connection details.

 **Syntax**